robjm16/Business_Applications_Compendium/README.md

 - [Artificial Intelligence in Business Gets Real](https://sloanreview.mit.edu/projects/artificial-intelligence-in-business-gets-real/)  (Fall 2018).
 Report on survey of over 3,000 business leaders globally, along with 36 in-depth interviews.

 #### Other
 - [ State of AI in the Enterprise, 2nd Edition]( https://www2.deloitte.com/content/dam/insights/us/articles/4780_State-of-AI-in-the-enterprise/DI_State-of-AI-in-the-enterprise-2nd-ed.pdf)  from Deloitte (2018).
-Survey of 1,100 companies provides covers popular AI business goals, ROI measurement, adoption rates of different "cognitive" technologies, data security, ethical risks (e.g., algorithmic bias) and other implementation/change management challenges.
+Survey of 1,100 companies covers popular AI business goals, ROI measurement, adoption rates of different "cognitive" technologies, data security, ethical risks (e.g., algorithmic bias) and other implementation/change management challenges.
 - [Big Data and AI Executive Survey 2019](http://newvantage.com/wp-content/uploads/2018/12/Big-Data-Executive-Survey-2019-Findings-Updated-010219-1.pdf?utm_campaign=Data_Elixir&utm_medium=email&utm_source=Data_Elixir_220) by NewVantage Partners, a consulting firm, finds significant corporate enthusiasm for AI, but mixed results in implementing.
 "Respondents clearly say that technology isn’t the problem—people and (to a lesser extent) processes are.… Yet we would guess with high confidence that the great majority of spending on big data and AI goes for technology and its development.
 We hear little about initiatives devoted to changing human attitudes and behaviors around data. " Among factors working against successful adoption are: lack of organizational alignment/agility (cited as top factor by 40%), cultural resistance (24%), understanding of data as an asset (14%) and executive leadership (7%).
 Only 5% cite technology as the top challenge.
 - [How to Choose Your First AI Project](https://hbr.org/2019/02/how-to-choose-your-first-ai-project) (February 6, 2019) from the _Harvard Business Review_, authored by Andrew Ng, former leader of Baidu and Google AI units and a pioneer in online AI learning.
 Follow Ng on Twitter [@AndrewYNg](https://twitter.com/AndrewYNg).
 - [Let Curiosity Drive: Fostering Innovation in Data Science](https://multithreaded.stitchfix.com/blog/2019/01/18/fostering-innovation-in-data-science/) (January 18, 2019) from Chief Algorithms Officer at Stitch Fix, the online personalized fashion retailer.
 "The real value of data science lies not in making existing processes incrementally more efficient but rather in the creation of new algorithmic capabilities that enable step-function changes in value....[T]wo things—low cost exploration and empirical evidence—set data science apart from other business functions."